AIVolcanoLab/orange3-volcanoes/README.md

 ## Installing

-To install Orange-Volcanoes, Orange should be first installed in our computer.
+To install Orange-Volcanoes, Orange should be first installed in your computer.

 ### Installing Orange